 Students can access local health services and acute care through patient care facilities at the campus on which they’re training.
 Find details about required immunizations for IU School of Medicine students.
 For a medical emergency, students should go to the nearest emergency room or call 9-1-1.

-All IU School of Medicine students seeking personal counseling and psychological services—for any reason—have resources for confidential personal consultation and treatment available on every campus.
+All IU School of Medicine students seeking mental health services—for any reason—have resources for confidential personal consultation and treatment available on every campus.
 Some are provided centrally in Indianapolis; some are available locally.
 Students are encouraged to seek professional mental health consultation if symptoms are interfering with medical school performance, and/or personal or professional relationships.

-All students, residents and fellows can access confidential personal counseling and treatment from Suzanne Kunkle, PhD, licensed psychologist.
-Call 317-274-8214 to schedule an appointment.
+All students, residents and fellows can access confidential treatment from Samia Hasan, MD, Jessica Fultz, MSW, LCSW, or Suzanne Kunkle, PhD.
+Call 317-278-2381 to schedule an appointment.
 Appointments, telephone consults and referrals are usually available within the week and often the same day if needed.
 Please let the scheduler know the urgency of the need.

 Students can also use insurance coverage to access support from independent providers.
 Check the behavioral care coverage for network participants and other details.

 All medical students who are not covered by a parent or spouse or by a plan that meets the school’s comparable standards (outlined during open enrollment periods) must be covered by the IU School of Medicine student health insurance plan with Aetna Student Health.

 The health insurance requirement is in place for several reasons:

 - The protection of student health, safety and well-being is paramount.